Summary

 In Today's Words:

-It was a miserable night in November when I finally finished what I'd been working on.
+It was a miserable November night when I finally finished what I'd been working on.

 "How can I describe my emotions at this catastrophe, or how delineate the wretch whom with such infinite pains and care I had endeavoured to form?"

-He calls his success a 'catastrophe' and his creation a 'wretch.'
-This reveals how completely unprepared he was for the reality of what he was doing.
+He calls his life's work a 'catastrophe' and his creation a 'wretch' within seconds of success.
+This reveals how completely unprepared Victor was for the reality of what he was doing.
+All those months of work, and he never once considered what would happen when it actually worked.

 In Today's Words:

-How can I even explain how I felt when everything went wrong, or describe the horrible thing I'd spent so much time and effort creating?
+How can I even explain how horrified I was, or describe the disgusting thing I'd spent so much time and effort creating?

 "Unable to endure the aspect of the being I had created, I rushed out of the room."